Tock Binary Format

 +---------------------------+

-the address in flash that the process binary (not the header) must be located at.
+ram_addressthe address in memory the process's memory address must start at.
+If a fixed address is not required this should be set to0xFFFFFFFF.flash_addressthe address in flash that the process binary (not the header) must be located at.
 This would match the value provided for flash to the linker.
-If a fixed address is not required this should be set to0xFFFFFFFF
+If a fixed address is not required this should be set to0xFFFFFFFF.

-6
+6 Permissions

 #![allow(unused)] fn main() { struct TbfHeaderDriverPermission { driver_number: u32, offset: u32, allowed_commands: u64, } // A list of permissions for this app struct TbfHeaderV2Permissions { base: TbfHeaderTlv, length: u16, perms: [TbfHeaderDriverPermission], } }

-section allows an app to specify driver permissions that it is
+The Permissions section allows an app to specify driver permissions that it is

 allowed to use.
 All driver syscalls that an app will use must be listed.
 The